 One of the key findings of the Land Use Chapter of the Existing Conditions Report was that the availability of adequate infrastructure, particularly sanitary sewer systems, is a primary driver of new development.
 In light of this, it becomes very important to coordinate community infrastructure improvements and expansions.
-Staff review of proposed utility- and transportation-system improvements, Certificate of Territorial Authority (C.T.A.) service-areas expansions and school district facility expansions, should be continued to help plan and coordinate those improvements with existing and proposed land uses.
+A formal process to allow for Plan Commission review and comment on proposed utility- and transportation-system improvements, Certificate of Territorial Authority (C.T.A.) service-areas expansions and school district facility expansions, should be established and implemented to help plan and coordinate those improvements with existing and proposed land uses.

-UL2.C Significant utility, service area, and infrastructure expansions should be encouraged inside the Conceptual Development Map growth areas.
+UL2.C Significant utility, service area, Certificate of Territorial Authority (C.T.A.) and infrastructure expansions should not be endorsed outside the Conceptual Development Map growth areas.